-A delightful children’s book about Paul Erdös has been published: The Boy Who Loved Math: The Improbable Life of Paul Erdös.
+I recommend a delightful children’s book about Paul Erdös: The Boy Who Loved Math: The Improbable Life of Paul Erdös.

 This website was used as the basis for the 2014 Interdisciplinary Contest in Modeling.

-There is a project in the works to create a documentary on the Erdös-Bacon number.
+There is a project in the works to create a documentary film on Erdös-Bacon numbers.